Dean Sturridge: Kidderminster Harriers

 On 26 June 2006, Sturridge joined Kidderminster Harriers on a one-year deal along with former Tamworth goalkeeper Scott Bevan, possibly becoming the biggest name player the club have ever signed.

 Sturridge's time at Kidderminster didn't work out well, despite initially earning praise from his new manager Mark Yates over his positive attitude.
 He featured in six matches without finding the net, before suffering an Achilles tendon injury which ended his season prematurely.

 He was not offered a new contract at the end of season.

 International career

 In 1998, René Simões attempted to call up Sturridge for international duty with the Jamaica national team for the 1998 World Cup but the offer was rejected.

-Media
+Media career

 In 1998, Sturridge appeared in season one of the fictional football drama Dream Team on Sky One (as himself) as a Harchester United player and was valued as a £5 million player.

-BBC Radio Derby

 Sturridge was acting as match summariser for BBC Radio Derby, following the sudden departure of Ted McMinn after the first match of the 2007–08 season.
 In this role he co-commentates, alongside Ross Fletcher, on all games played by his old club, Derby County.
 However, on the last game of the season, he revealed that he would not be returning to this role for the 2008–09 season as he wanted to focus on his coaching work.